By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 Figure 3.6.1.2 Sequence Diagram that details the interaction that happens

-class when it’s parse()
+within the FilterCommandParser class when it’s parse() method is called.

 3.8.
 Undo/Redo feature